Skyshader77/Lacryma-Hydra/chapter30.typ

 of human brutality.
 Even Claradore was not privy on his activities.
 Her brother never partook in any decisions but questioned all of them once he returned from his errands.

 The day he would want to modify her appointments would be the day she would be undone.
 Ordogan The eunuch Narcissus as Magister Militri.
 Galla Sulpicia as Magister Sussuri and the eunuch Tribonian as Magister Officiorum.
+The pieces she had wanted were at the exact position she desired them to be.

 And then there was the question of marriage.
 The coming apocalypse precipitated the planning of another imperial wedding.
 Livia did not blame him.
 Ralens had made a list of princesses and girls of noble descent and wished for Livia to filter them.
 But another Empress would only cause more issues at court.
 Her co-rulership would be threatened.
 Worse, there could be a civil war and the Empire had no appetite for that while the Faith's monsters surrounded the capital.

 Instead, Livia saw the advantages of marrying someone such as Ordogan.
 Sealing the most respectable general under her thumb would solidify her position.
 She had the ring Domitian gave to her reforged into a new one.
 With her as his wife, the man would have no choice but to be a passenger in the ship she was captaining.
 There were to be more difficult decisions to make other than the ones pertaining to Medean Fire.
 Livia required someone to support her actions unquestioningly.
 She could even reveal to him that she was a Magi, and he would not dare strike her.

+He left her to train the men.

 The city would be destroyed in two months.
 Every day, the populace sang the Faith's hymns outside the streets.
 Magrub Dogas watched from the roofs.
 From Ordogan's bedroom, Livia heard their songs.
 Majorian often accompanied the ensemble with their male and female voices.